 4.0 Working Group Membership

-4.1 Overview

-This clause shall not be modified except to be compliant with the Sponsor’s procedures.

-Working Group membership is by individual.
-Those attending meetings shall pay any required meeting fees if established.
-Participants seeking Working Group membership are responsible for fulfilling the requirements to gain and maintain membership.

-4.2 Working Group Membership Status
+4.1 Obtaining Membership in a Working Group

 This clause may be modified.
-Modification of the number of meetings that shall be attended to allow or maintain membership may only be increased from the number given in these procedures, not decreased.

-Members of the sponsor are ex officio members of all Working Groups.
+Members of the Standards Committee are ex officio members of all Working Groups.
 Ex-officio members are allowed to vote on any Working Group motion or ballot, but are not counted towards quorum requirements or ballot return requirements if they don't vote.

-A participant is an individual who participates in the Working Group activities, including but not limited to: attending meetings, joining one of the Working Group's email reflectors, participating in ballot.

-An attendee is a participant who attends a meeting.

-A member is a participant that has satisfied the requirements for membership set forth in this subclause.

-4.2.1 Establishment

-All persons that achieve participation credit for the initial session of a Working Group become members of the Working Group.
-Thereafter, membership in a Working Group is established by achieving participation credit at the sessions of the Working Group for two out of the last four plenary sessions; one duly constituted recent interim Working Group or Task Group session may be substituted for one of the two plenary sessions required to establish membership.
+All persons that achieve session attendance credit for at least 75% of the meeting slots for the initial session of a Working Group become members of the Working Group.
+Thereafter, membership in a Working Group is established by achieving session attendance credit in at least 75% of the meeting slots at the sessions of the Working Group for two out of the last four plenary sessions; one duly constituted recent interim Working Group or Task Group session may be substituted for one of the two plenary sessions required to establish membership.
 A recent interim is any of the interims after the first of the four most recent plenaries.
 A declaration of intent to the Chair of the Working Group may also be required in a Working Group to gain membership.
-Participation credit at a meeting is granted for at least 75% presence at that meeting.
-Participation credit at a session is defined as participating in meetings during at least 75% of the meetings slots (designated as required) for participation credit at that session.
 Membership starts at the third plenary session attended by the participant.

-Attendees of the Working Group who have not achieved member status are known as observers.
 Liaison officials are individuals designated by the Working Group Chair who provide liaisons with other Working Groups or standards bodies.

 Although not a requirement for membership in the Working Group, participants are encouraged to join the IEEE, IEEE SA and the IEEE Computer Society.
-Membership in the IEEE SA will also allow participants to join the sponsor level ballot group.
+Membership in the IEEE SA will also allow participants to join the Standards Association ballot group.

 Working Group members shall participate in the consensus process in a manner consistent with their professional expert opinion as individuals, and not as organizational representatives.